dwhiffing/fury/content/aar/nf/nf21_aj/body.md

 Gathering up resources over the next hour, the Eisenhower starts sending a hodgepodge fighter sweep towards our target airport, accompanied by a TARPS bird to look for ground forces in the area.
-It soon becomes clear that our pilots have been over-claiming kills in previous scenarios\!
+It soon becomes clear that our pilots have been over-claiming kills in previous scenarios!
 There are plenty of aircraft left, including a disturbing number of very capable Mig-31s.
 It's about this time that the quartermaster starts mentioning an embarrassing lack of Phoenixes, just when I'm facing